techCarpenter/garage-wiki/year-of-hustle.md

 - [ ] Update your CTAs and sequence for the goodie
 - [ ] Enable the launch sequence
 - [ ] **!!!
 LAUNCH !!!**

+## What's next?

+Now that you’ve got a _PRODUCT_ and an evergreen _LAUNCH PROCESS_, you can keep posting _HELPFUL CONTENT_ and tweak your CTAs to get more and more people into your FUNNEL, for more sales!
+You don’t need to make a **BIG SPLASHY LAUNCH** to make $10k over a year (or faster!).